-First Time in a Pro Studio?
+Recording in a Professional Studio?
+First time?
 Don’t Be Stupid!!

-Recording in a professional recording studio for the first time can be pretty intimidating.
-It’s the exact opposite experience of playing live and puts everything you do under a giant microscope.
-Add to this the fact that you and your band are often coming into a room or facility you’ve never been in before and feel precious little comfort in.
-You are also often working with a recording engineer you probably just met that day who will be handling the technical aspects of your session and who you have no choice but to trust to lead you through this thing.
-All of this can be a bit much for virginal studio cats and it’s very easy to arrive overconfident, under-prepared, and full of stupid mistakes.
+Recording in a professional studio for the first time can be pretty intimidating.
+Generally, it’s exactly the opposite experience of playing live putting everything you do under a giant microscope.
+You and your band are coming into an unfamiliar room and may feel uncomfortable.
+Conversely, that feeling adds to the unfamiliar.
+Also, leading you through the technical aspects is the recording engineer you probably just met that day.
+However, there’s no choice but to trust him/her to guide you through the session.Accordingly, this new stuff can be a bit much for virginal studio cats.
+Consequently, it’s easy to arrive overly confident, under-prepared, and full of potentially stupid mistakes.

-I am here today to help you avoid the stupid and to give you the benefit of my decades of studio experience.
-The studio is really a great place to be, once you get used to it and know how to prepare for it.
-It can be just as much fun as playing live if you’re ready but it can also be a season in Hell if you’re not.
-Here are the stupid mistakes you want to avoid:
+These tips will help you avoid stupid mistakes while giving you the benefit of our decades of studio experience.
+As you get comfortable and know how to prepare, the studio can be a great experience.
+Incidentally, recording can be as much fun as playing live, if you’re ready.
+However, if you’re not, it can be a session in hell.
+The following are some stupid mistakes you’ll want to avoid.

-Stupid Mistake #1 – Don’t prepare your instrument!
+First Stupid Mistake – Not preparing your instrument!

-This is one of the worst yet most common mistakes made by newly-recording musicians, especially guitar players.
-Ideally, you want your guitar in as perfect shape as possible for a session, not looking and sounding like you just finished a month of touring.
-Dead strings, bad intonation, dirty electronics, and clanky frets are not what we want here.
+One of the worst common mistakes made by newly-recording musicians, especially guitar players, not readying their instruments.
+Have your guitar in as perfect shape as possible for the session.
+To begin with, it shouldn’t look and sound like you just finished a month of touring.
+Dead strings, bad intonation, dirty electronics and clanky frets are not wanted.
 Get a setup done.
-An hour of time on the bench of a good tech will have your main instrument walking tall and sounding like it should.
-You’re going under the microscope, remember?
+A good tech, with an hour on the bench, will have your instrument walking tall and sounding like it should.
+You’re going to be under the microscope, remember?
 Prepare to be scrutinized.

-Stupid Mistake #2 – Don’t know your material!
+Second Stupid Mistake – Not knowing your material!

-The first time you record in a real studio, you will probably be doing it with your regular band and not as a hired gun on someone else’s session.
-This means there is no excuse for not having the songs you’re gonna record fully memorized and locked down.
-This is one area where it pays to over-prepare.
-Studio time is billed by the hour and you don’t want to be rehearsing while on the clock.
-Plus, too many takes or mistakes can really unnerve a greenhorn band and fully crash the session, turning it into one big argument.
+The first time you record in a professional studio will probably be done with your regular band.
+So, there’s no excuse for not having memorized the songs you’re going to record.
+Studio time is billed by the hour.
+Thereby, it pays to over-prepare in this area.
+Don’t rehearse while on the clock!
+Extra takes and mistakes can unnerve a greenhorn band.
+Thus, it can create arguments and crash the session.
 Know your stuff and keep the peace.

 Spinal Tap in a full studio meltdown will show you what NOT to do!
 NSFW!

 Third Stupid Mistake – Struggle with playing in time!

-Most recording in the modern era is done to a click track.
-This is essentially a metronome that the whole band plays to and, if you are syncing any electronics to your live takes, is impossible to do without.
-Even without a click track, your song will sound like trash if the band is struggling to play in time with each other.
-Record a few rehearsals before going into the studio and get some idea of what you all sound like.
-If you have time/groove problems, fix them now!
+Most recording in the modern era is done to a click track, essentially a metronome to which the band plays.
+It’s impossible to do without a click track if you’re syncing electronics to live takes.
+Keep in mind, your song will sound like trash if the band is struggling to play in time with each other.
+It’s bad if they keep drastically speeding up or slowing down.
+Subsequently, try recording a few rehearsals before going into the studio.
+This will give you and idea of your sound, usually.
+If you have time/groove problems, fix them!

 Fourth Stupid Mistake – Losing focus on your session!

-A recording session is not a party.
-It’s a pretty intense experience, in fact, if you are new to the game.
-Try not get too intoxicated or distracted while you’re working.
-If you’re green at tracking, it’s probably an extraordinarily bad idea to get loaded, high, or into a texting fight with your spouse while at the studio.
-This is going to take all your skills and creative power, so play it straight and your results will be better.
+It’s not a party.
+It’s a recording session!
+In fact, it can be an intense experience if you are new to the game.
+Don’t get too intoxicated or distracted while working.
+It’s a bad idea to get loaded if you’re green to studio recording.
+For example, getting high or into a text fight with your spouse can derail the session.
+Recording will take all your skills and creative power.
+Therefore, play it straight and your results will be better.
 Some folks only learn this the hard way.
-Studio time is just time reserved and good outcomes are not guaranteed.
-Either way, you still have to pay the bill.
+Studio time is just time reserved.
+Furthermore, good outcomes are not guaranteed.
+In short, either way you still have to pay the bill.

-Stupid Mistake #5 – Don’t listen to the advice of your recording engineer!
+Fifth Stupid Mistake – Not listening to the recording engineer’s advice!

-This is always a mind-blower.
-What, as a newbie recorder, do you stand to gain from ignoring the advice of the person behind the mixing desk who has done this stuff daily for a couple of decades?
-Now is not the time to pretend you know more than you really do or to try to impress anyone with knowledge you don’t have.
+When a newbie ignores the engineer, it’s always a mind-blower.
+There’s nothing to gain from ignoring the advice of the person behind the mixing board?
+The engineer does this stuff daily.
+He’s probably mixed for a couple of decades, at least longer than you.
+Hence, it’s not the time to pretend you know more than you do.
+Nor is the time to try and impress with knowledge you don’t actually have.
 Check your ego at the door.
-The engineer on your session is the best chance you’ve got of having this come out even close to how you’d like it to be, so mouth shut and ears open is a good way to move forward.
+The engineer is your best chance of having the session come out even close to how you’d hope.
 Lean on the experience of your engineer, don’t fight it.
-If you’re told to do something, it’s for a reason.
+Usually, if you’re told to do something, it’s for a reason.
 Don’t be a diva.

-Stupid Mistake #6 – Expect the engineer to fix your bad sound and playing!
+Sixth Stupid Mistake – Expecting the engineer to fix your bad sound and playing!

-Recording engineers are wonderful people who solve problems we don’t even know we have in ways most of us would not understand.
+Recording engineers are problem solvers.
+They fix issues we didn’t even know we had in ways most of us wouldn’t understand.
 That said, they are not magicians.
-There’s only so much studio trickery that can be used to fix a bad performance and the best way to sound good on the session is to sound good going in.
-Practice.
-A lot.
-Get your guitar setup done.
-Learn to use your amps and pedals so you can quickly dial in good tones.
-The better you play and sound, the better your studio day will go.
-If you think you can show up drunk, out of tune, and sounding bad and the engineer will be able to ‘fix’ it all somehow, you are in for a rude awakening.
+A bad performance can only be fixed with so much studio trickery.
+The best way to sound good on a session is sounding good to start.
+Practice, a lot.
+Also, get your guitar setup done.
+Likewise, learn to use your amps and pedals to quickly dial in good tones.
+As a rule, the better you play and sound, the better your studio day will go.
+Conversely, Don’t think you can show up drunk, out of tune and sounding bad, expecting the engineer to ‘fix’ it.
+You are in for a rude awakening.

 We hope you learned from this article and enjoyed reading it.
-You will make mistakes on your first session no matter what you do but hopefully, this information will help you get through the day a little easier.
-Please let us know what you think in the comments section below.
+Mistakes will be made on your first session no matter how you prepare.
+Hopefully, this information will help you get through that first day a little easier.
+Let us know what you think in the comments section below.
 Also, please share it with all your musical friends.
 Thanks for reading!

-Author Bio – Darrel Gil – a metalhead guitar teacher with a big obsession with shredding, effects & pedals, big fan of progressive music stuffs.
-I share the passions and loves on my blog: https://shredaddict.com/
+Author Bio – Darrel Gil, a metalhead guitar teacher with a big obsession for shredding, effects & pedals, as well as a big fan of progressive music stuffs.
+Share the passions and loves on his blog: https://shredaddict.com/